-In addition to HOW you speak to someone with EMOTIONAL REACTIVITY, experienced caregivers generally recognize that one must be selective and thoughtful about WHAT one says to a person with EMOTIONAL REACTIVITY and WHEN one says it.
+In addition to HOW you speak to someone with PWS, experienced caregivers generally recognize that one must be selective and thoughtful about WHAT one says to a person with PWS and WHEN one says it.
 Caregivers are trying to avoid talking about events until they are certain of the plan and that there will be no surprises or disruptions to the plan.
 Outright lying is risky but withholding information is essential and sometimes saying you do not know when you do know is necessary.

 The reasons for filtering your content is that too much information can cause anxiety and intense perseveration while at the same time not enough information can have the same effect.
-People with EMOTIONAL REACTIVITY are stressed by uncertainties/possibilities and disappointments.
+People with PWS are stressed by uncertainties/possibilities and disappointments.
 Experienced parents are constantly on the lookout for these in their conversations.
-The more important the issue is to the person with EMOTIONAL REACTIVITY, the more important it is to manage the uncertainties and disappointments in his life.
+The more important the issue is to the person with PWS, the more important it is to manage the uncertainties and disappointments in his life.
+With respect to what he is going to eat, we call this FOOD SECURITY.
+We avoid saying anything (or creating situations) that will introduce DOUBTS, UNREALISTIC POSSIBILITIES OR DISAPPOINTMENTS.